Jonathan Kay

 Jonathan Hillel Kay (born 1968) is a Canadian journalist.
 He was the editor-in-chief of The Walrus (2014–2017), and is a senior editor of Quillette.
 He was previously comment pages editor, columnist, and blogger for the Toronto-based Canadian daily newspaper National Post, and continues to contribute to the newspaper on a freelance basis.
 He is also a book author and editor, a public speaker, and a regular contributor to Commentary and the New York Post.

 Early life and education

 Jonathan Kay was born and raised in Montreal, Quebec, to an anglophone Jewish family.
 His mother is the socially conservative newspaper columnist Barbara Kay.
 His father worked in finance and was the breadwinner of the family.
 He attended Selwyn House School, and Marianopolis College before obtaining a BEng and an MEng in metallurgical engineering from McGill University and a Juris Doctor degree from Yale Law School.
 He is a member of the New York bar.

 After practicing as a tax lawyer in New York City, Kay moved to Toronto, where, in 1998, he became a founding member of the National Post editorial board.
-Kay describes himself as an avid tennis and board game enthusiast, and sometimes has incorporated his passion for both pursuits into his journalism.
+Kay described himself as an avid tennis and board game enthusiast, and sometimes has incorporated his passion for both pursuits into his journalism.